The Final Fantasy Legend

 Another important thing that will have an impact on you is the music by famous Square composer Nobouo Ouematsu.
 There are moments that are shockingly emotional, where a tertiary character would die or a situation would be resolved and a track full of melancholy would start playing and keep playing until you left that specific world and went back to the tower.
 It was heartbreaking and it was on Game Boy.
 It’s truly unique.

 Now if you thought that was crazy, here’s really cooky: the creator can be killed in one attack with the saw.
 The game has this weird weapon called saw; it was meant to one-shot any enemy under a certain defence value, but due to a mistake by the programmer it kills any enemy above a certain limit.
 So all the strongest enemies can be one-shot by this weapon, and if you figure it out it can really help you get through the game.
 I did when I was a kid, which meant that I used the saw on the creator and one-shot him.
 Anticlimactic.

 You are then shown your gang making their way to the strange door behind the creator, but they decide against going through and just leave to go back to the first world.
-Why would you someone not open that door?
+Why would someone not open that door?
 You just killed god and you decide not to check out his super secret stuff!
 Some mysteries are best left unresolved according to the game.
 I beg to differ.